Starmer and Trump stress ‘close and warm ties’ and agree to meet soon – No 10

 The Prime Minister said he looked forward to meeting the president to “strengthen the close ties between our countries”.

+The Government said suggestions that the spending increase would not be reached this decade were “pure speculation.”

+The Nato commitment is for members to spend 2% of GDP on defence, but Mr Trump, a sceptic of the military bloc, has suggested that should rise to 5% – far beyond the current US figure of around 3.4%.

-The phone call came after Mr Trump offered warm words for Sir Keir despite a series of attacks from X owner Elon Musk, a key member of the president’s inner circle.
+The phone call came after the president offered warm words for Sir Keir despite a slew of attacks against the Prime Minister from X owner and Trump ally Elon Musk.

-The tech entrepreneur has used his platform to criticise the Prime Minister and safeguarding minister Jess Phillips over the issue of grooming gangs.
+The tech entrepreneur has used his platform to attack the Prime Minister and safeguarding minister Jess Phillips over the issue of historical grooming gangs in the UK.

 But the president told reporters on Air Force One that he and Sir Keir “get along well” despite the difference in their political views, and that they were due to have a call this weekend.